symphonycms/jit_image_manipulation/README.markdown

 ### External sources & Trusted Sites

-In order pull images from external sources, you must set up a white-list of trusted sites.
+In order pull images from external sources, you must set up a whitelist of trusted sites.
 To do this, go to "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
-To match anything use a single asterisk (`*`).
+To match anything, use a single asterisk (`*`).

 The URL then requires a sixth parameter, external, (where the fourth and fifth parameter may be optional), which is simply `1` or `0`.
 By default, this parameter is `0`, which means the image is located on the same domain as JIT.
 Setting it to `1` will allow JIT to process external images provided they are on the Trusted Sites list.